The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-protocol.md

 **E*argument***

-:   The argument to the SMTP \"EHLO\" or \"HELO\" command.
+:   The argument to the SMTP "EHLO" or "HELO" command.

 **Q*qid***

-:   The message\'s Sendmail queue-ID.
+:   The message's Sendmail queue-ID.

 **=*macro* *val***